-Pursuant to our 2019 Employee, Director and Consultant Equity Incentive Plan, or the Pieris 2019 Plan, we are authorized to grant equity awards to our employees, directors and consultants for up to an aggregate of 2,750,000 shares of our common stock reserved for issuance pursuant to the Pieris 2019 Plan, plus an additional 9,975,000 shares granted under the 2018, 2016 and 2014 Plans, including shares that expired or were canceled on or after July 31, 2019 under these plans and become available for grant under the Pieris 2019 Plan.
-As of December 31, 2019, we have granted options to purchase approximately 9,459,915 shares of our common stock.
+Pursuant to our 2020 Employee, Director and Consultant Equity Incentive Plan, or the Pieris 2020 Plan, we are authorized to grant equity awards to our employees, directors and consultants for up to an aggregate of 3,500,000 shares of our common stock, plus an additional 12,725,000 shares granted under the 2019, 2018, 2016 and 2014 Plans, including shares that expired or were canceled on or after July 31, 2019 under these plans and become available for grant under the Pieris 2020 Plan.
+As of December 31, 2020, we have granted options to purchase approximately 10,011,436 shares of our common stock.
 Pursuant to our 2018 Employee Stock Purchase Plan, we are authorized to sell 500,000 shares to our employees.
 Any future grants of options, warrants or other securities exercisable or convertible into our common stock, or the exercise or conversion of such shares, and any sales of such shares in the market, could have an adverse effect on the market price of our common stock.